bobkamau/bobkamau/README.md

 ### Hi there, I'm Robert - aka [Silent warrior][itinga.co.ke] 👋

-## I'm a Husband, Father, Software Engineer, Blogger, Writer and Teacher!
+## I'm a Father, Software Engineer, Blogger, Writer and Teacher!
 - 🎓 I'm currently a student at ALX
 - 👲 I'm currently learning everything
 - 🤝 I'm looking to collaborate with other software engineers, writers and bloggers